Stars near Sol - Exploration and Colonisation

 |Early interstellar exploration, including manned missions and AI-only missions|

-By 1500 AT The First Federation of Hu and AI had established transport routes between many of the local stars, often using beamrider technology.
+By 1500 AT The Federation of Sophonts had established transport routes between many of the local stars, often using beamrider technology.

 After the fall of the First Federation, the AI Gods began to develop new methods of transportation between star systems, including traversable wormholes, connecting several stars in the Local Neighborhood to each other, and to more distant locations.